miachm/aws-client-vpn-linux/README.md

 >
 > ## Credits
 > ### [rdvencioneck/aws-vpn-client-docker](https://github.com/rdvencioneck/aws-vpn-client-docker)
 > He created a dockerfile for Alex's solution.
-I just added a couple of extra features on top of that.
 > ### [samm-git/aws-vpn-client](https://github.com/samm-git/aws-vpn-client)
 >
 > Alex Samorukov is the mastermind behind this implementation.
 He figured out how AWS patches the openvpn client and